Frequently Asked Questions.

 Will this affect the church budget?

-In our pilots we have operated with zero impact to the church budget by charging entry fees sufficient to cover expenses.
+In our pilots we have operated with zero impact to the church budget by incurring minimal costs and charging entry fees sufficient to cover expenses.
 You will want your organization's financial people to handle the money.
 The Guidebook offers several options that organizers can use or modify.

 Why are there prizes and entry fees?